markbirbeck/sifttt/README.md

 p.run();
 ```

 At the moment I'm not intending to provide a faithful copy of Beam in Node; I was more seeking a set of concepts and terminology to express some of the ideas I've been working with around tasks, pipelines, streams, distributed processing, queues, windowing, data sources and targets, and so on.
-So far Apache Beam has approached these concepts in the best way I've seen, so I'm planning to adopt as much as possible of their approach.
+So far Apache Beam has approached these concepts in the best way I've seen, so I'm planning to adopt as much as possible of their conceptual model.